 However, though some effort was made in one or two States to implement these decisions, nothing really came out of it.
 As a matter of fact, the process of splitting and of formation of rival unions has gone on apace.
-The State Conference of the UPTUC saw the sorry spectacle of the General Secretary of the STUC and his ground boycotting the conference and holding a rival meeting.
-They have set up a State Committee which continues to fur ion separately and has arrogated to itself the authority to the certificates of affiliation to unions, although the AITUC C stitution lays down clearly that affilia-tion is a function of the Centre only.
-In some places, they tuation has deteriorated to physical assaults on not only train union leaders but on common workers owing allegiance to the rival group.
+The State Conference of the UPTUC saw the sorry spectacle of the General Secretary of the STUC and his group boycotting the conference and holding a rival meeting.
+They have set up a State Committee which continues to function separately and has arrogated to itself the authority to issue certificates of affiliation to unions, although the AITUC Constitution lays down clearly that affiliation is a function of the Centre only.

+In some places, the situation has deteriorated to physical assaults on not only trade union leaders but on common workers owing allegiance to the rival group.
 Open slanders, abuses and attempts at rival functioning continue despite oft-repeated platitudes about concern for unity and observing norms of decent behaviour.
 Even government machinery is used in a partisan manner.